eslamzamkan/Excel_Projects/bike dashboard/Readme.txt

 1-what is the average income for gender to purchased 2-what is relation between Customer Commute and purchased bike 3-what is relation between Age Bracket and purchased bike

+through charts the answers will be clear and decision making easier